How is Care Paid For? We care for everyone

 If a patient no longer meets the requirements to be eligible for the Hospice Medicare or Medicaid Benefit, we will help you reinstate your regular Medicare or Medicaid benefits.
 We’ll also make sure you and your family are referred to the appropriate healthcare provider.

 If you have been diagnosed with a life-limiting illness, most insurance plans provide a hospice benefit similar to Medicare.
 Medicare beneficiaries who are member of an HMO may choose any hospice provider for their hospice benefit as long as they remain an HMO member.

 Hospice staff can help you verify insurance coverage for hospice services.
-For assistance with verification or other insurance questions, call 1.800.HOSPICE (Palm Beach and Broward counties) or 888.848.5200 anywhere in the U.S.
+For assistance with verification or other insurance questions, call 1-844-422-3648 from anywhere in the U.S.